FAMILY RECIPE: DEEP FRIED STUFFED SQUID by María & Katrina.

 1. Wash and clean well the squid, separate heads from the bodies and set aside.

-*Notes by María: You can chop the onion in cubes or slices, whatever works well for you.
+Note by Grandma María: You can chop the onion in cubes or slices, whatever works well for you.

-5. Stuff each body with each head plus the mixture – squid, onion and egg.
+6. Stuff each body with the mixture (squid, onion and egg).

-*Notes by María: Use a teaspoon to stuff the squid with the mixture, it helps a lot.
+Note by Grandma María: Use a teaspoon to stuff the squid with the mixture, it helps a lot.

 YOU LEARN SOMETHING NEW EVERYDAY…